After a 72 year battle, women won the right to vote when Congress passed the 19th Amendment in 1919 and 36 states

 Sun City Center / South Shore

 On July 13, 2019, members of AAUW Sun City Center / South Shore gathered to begin their celebration of 100 years of Women’s Suffrage.
 Sixteen AAUW members, including 3 guests, celebrated the occasion with a luncheon.
 They discussed the history of the suffrage movement in Florida, and had some fun with games highlighting the year 1969.

-Vero Beach will be celebrating its own 100th Anniversary on October 26th, 2019, and the Vero Beach Branch will be marching for the vote with a coalition of women’s groups.
+Vero Beach celebrated its own 100th Anniversary on October 26th, 2019, and the Vero Beach Branch marched for the vote with a coalition of women’s groups.